 Equals low searched results.

-So there is a bit of an insight in to how to craft a killer Meta title for your page.
+So there is a bit of an insight into how to optimise your meta titles.
 Go through your website, check all the pages, check the relevancy, use this format, and frankly, you can’t really go wrong with this.
 Because what you will find is that as soon as you start to implement this format and this research, you can improve the ranking of any page on your website.

-OK, you will have to back it up with H1 headings on the page, relevant content, but this information, the usage of this is golden and that will help craf a killer meta titlke for your website.
+OK, you will have to back it up with H1 headings on the page, relevant content, but this information, the usage of this is golden and that will help craft a killer meta title for your website.

 Best of luck, thanks very much, and you will see me again when we will cover descriptions.